 Pennsylvania also requires $5,000 of first-party benefits coverage.
 This covers medical expenses for you and others on your policy following an accident, regardless of whether you are at fault.

 Pennsylvania, a no-fault insurance state, lets consumers choose whether they want a no-fault or tort policy.
 If you’re looking to lower your rates, consider going with a limited tort (no-fault) policy.
 This option enables you to sue for things like medical bills or loss of income, but you give up your right to sue for pain and suffering unless you incur an injury resulting in permanent disfigurement, impairment or death.
 A full-tort policy enables you to retain the right to sue for pain and suffering; however, this extra coverage can raise premiums by up to 40 percent.
 Even if you don’t own a car but drive frequently, non-owner car insurance can protect you if you are in an accident.

 Sometimes You Need to Look for Different Quotes

 You may not know it, but the price you’re quoted is a reflection not only of your risk, but of your loyalty.
-And perversely, the more loyal you are to your insurer, the more that company may raise your rate.
+And perversely, the more loyal you are to your insurer, the more that company may raise your car insurance rate.
 This is a strategy called price optimization.
 The insurance companies’ algorithms analyze personal data, like your credit score and online shopping habits, to determine how likely you are to stay loyal to them.
 If they don’t expect you to shop around for another insurer, they’ll tack on a few extra dollars to your monthly bill.